technovangelist/katacoda-scenarios/logsintro1/step2.md

 Since we are working in a containerized environment, the Datadog Agent should run as a container alongside the other containers.
 All configuration should then happen only through environment variables, volumes, and docker labels.
 Learn more about docker Datadog Agent setup in the documentation.

-To start gathering the application logs, add the following lines to the docker-compose.yaml file located in the folder you installed the application to in the previous section.
+To start gathering the application logs, add the following lines to the docker-compose.yaml file in the editor on the right.
 These options will enable the Agent to start gathering some logs:

-  `datadog:
+  datadog:
     environment:
       (...)
       - DD_LOGS_ENABLED=true
       - DD_LOGS_CONFIG_CONTAINER_COLLECT_ALL=true
     volumes:
       (...)
-      - /opt/datadog-agent/run:/opt/datadog-agent/run:rw`{{copy}}
+      - /opt/datadog-agent/run:/opt/datadog-agent/run:rw

 <table><th><td>Configuration</td><td>Explanations</td></th>